Best Split Keyboards 2026: Portable Ergonomic Picks Reviewed & Compared

 • Keys are slightly smaller than full sized keyboards

 The Keychron K11 Pro/Max is an excellent split ergonomic keyboard, utilising an Alice layout, which is small and light enough for you to throw into a backpack and not really notice it.
-The build quality is solid, and if you buy the RGB backlight version, it is fully customisable and you can change both the keycaps and the switches.
+The build quality is solid, and remains so even after years of usage (read long term review), and if you buy the RGB backlight version, it is fully customisable and you can change both the keycaps and the switches.
 It has Bluetooth, making it easy to just take out of your bag and use, and also supports USB-C for both wired connectivity and charging.
 More surprisingly, it remains affordable coming in at USD 114, and readily available directly from Keychron, or through AliExpress.

 In our tests, the keyboard is responsive and the keys feel just right.
 I can reach around 83 WPM, which is on par with the Microsoft/Incase Sculpt Ergonomic keyboard which I use as my daily driver.
 More importantly, the keys cradle the fingers and has good travel to provide sufficient tactile feel on each keypress.